Low-redundancy Distillation for Continual Learning: Hyperparameter Selection

 \section{Hyperparameter Selection}

-Table~\ref{tab:hyperparams} presents the selected optimal hyperparameter combinations for each method in the main paper.
+Tab.~\ref{tab:hyperparams} presents the selected optimal hyperparameter combinations for each method in the main paper.
 The hyperparameters include the learning rate (lr), batch size (bs), and minibatch size (mbs) for rehearsal-based methods.
 Other symbols correspond to specific methods.
-It should be noted that the batch size and minibatch size are held constant at 32 for all Continual Learning benchmarks.
+It should be noted that the batch size and minibatch size are held constant at 32 for all CL benchmarks.